shah314/graphcoloring/README.md

 </ol>

 <pre>
-Compile the code and then run:
+Compile the code:
+javac *.java
+(Please ignore the compilation warning, it is because the code does not use generics)

+Then, run the algorithm using any of the two methods:

 <b>Heuristics</b>
 java GraphColoring filename